-For novice independent travellers the easiest option is to combine islands on the same ferry run, such as Paros/Naxos/Santorini, Syros/Tinos/Mykonos, or Serifos/Sifnos/Milos.
+For novice independent travellers the easiest option is to combine Greek Islands on the same ferry run, such as Paros/Naxos/Santorini, Syros/Tinos/Mykonos, or Serifos/Sifnos/Milos.

 Be aware, however, that not all ferry companies release their summer schedules at the same time, and some can be quite late to do so.
 If this makes planning difficult, the Open Seas site lets you backdate so you can find out last year’s schedules for the dates you need, although of course you cannot guarantee that this year will be the same.